 You can read about the Hill family history here.

 All photos on this page are of places or scenery from the 1920’s.
 The first sets of photos were taken around Bridgetown, Western Australia.

-Her photos of people from the 1920’s are here.
+You can view Hill Family photos from the 1920’s here and her photos of people from the 1920’s here.

 Photos from other locations in Western Australia, NSW and South Australia are located at the bottom of the page.